-As part of the 101 Corridor Connect program, the San Mateo County Transportation Authority (TA) is developing the US 101 San Mateo County Crossing Improvement Plan (Active 101).
+As part of the 101 Corridor Connect program, the San Mateo County Transportation Authority (SMCTA) is developing the US 101 San Mateo County Crossing Improvement Plan (Active 101).
 US 101 is the busiest corridor in San Mateo County.
-However, the freeway itself presents multiple types of barriers for people walking, rolling, biking, and taking transit.
-The Active 101 Plan aims to prioritize crossing and corridor improvement needs and identify which projects will most effectively create safe crossings and corridors near US 101.
+However, the freeway itself can be a barrier for people walking, rolling, biking, and taking transit.
+The Active 101 Plan aims to prioritize these needs and identify which projects will most effectively create safe crossings and corridors near US 101.

 Project Overview

 Active transportation refers to human-powered mobility, such as biking, walking or rolling.
-By improving active transportation infrastructure, the TA is striving to help create vibrant communities that provide safe, comfortable, convenient, reliable, efficient, and affordable ways for people to get around.
-Active 101 will identify specific projects needed to support active transportation within a quarter mile of US 101.
-The TA is seeking community feedback on which projects will most effectively create safe crossings and corridors adjacent to US 101.
-Such as those in the graphic below.
+By improving active transportation infrastructure, SMCTA is striving to help create vibrant communities that provide safe, comfortable, convenient, reliable, efficient, and affordable ways for people to get around.
+Active 101 aims to identify crossing and corridor improvements needed to enhance active transportation conditions near US 101.

 These projects include: